-Progress on Actions: It is anticipated that the Comprehensive Plan will be reviewed throughout the remainder of the Consolidated Planning period.
+Progress on Actions: The Comprehensive Plan will be reviewed throughout the remainder of the Consolidated Planning period.
 Feedback will be given to the Planning and Development Services Department or Planning and Zoning Commission as needed.

 Inadequate access for minority households to housing outside of areas of minority concentration construction of affordable housing units.
 The City of Sanford is currently working with the Sanford and Orlando Housing Authority through the Choice Neighborhoods Initiative.
 The Initiative seeks to revitalize the community and provide additional housing.
 The planning and revitalization efforts will continue throughout the consolidated planning period.
-No surveys of public housing authorities has been conducted to date.
-The City will evaluate the need for surveys.
+As part of the Choice Neighborhood Initiative Panning Grant a Market Analysis Residential Products in Goldsboro was conducted by Community Solutions Group.
+The analysis took a comprehensive look as the housing need, style, size and price range (for-sale units).